GioByte10/American-Sign-Language-Glove/README.md

 As we loop through the code, the Arduino constantly sends data through the Serial port to the Python script.
 Specifically, we send comma separated values representing the `analogRead` values of the flex sensors, and the x, y, z values of the accelerometer and gyroscope.
 Lastly, we handle the prediction sent to the Arduino by the Python script, and the commands, if any.
 After this we update the LCD accordingly to reflect the current sentence.

 ## KNN
 The k-nearest neighbors ([KNN](https://www.ibm.com/think/topics/knn)) algorithm is a non-parametric, supervised learning classifier, which uses proximity to make classifications or predictions about the grouping of an individual data point.
 In our case, it uses the proximity of a current reading of the set of 6 flex sensors we have, and compares it to the data we have collected for each letter, in a 6Dimensional space.
+After this, it matches our current set of values to the nearest "neighbour" in this 6Dimensional space, thus obtaining our predicted letter.